project-oak/arcsjs-chromium/README.md

 <div slot="boldfonts"></div>
 ```

-This slot can be filled by wiring up a another particle's output in the recipe,
+This slot can be filled by wiring up another particle's output in the recipe,
 for example:

 ```